omidk414/ResumeEnhancer/proposal.md

 ### Expected Outcomes
 1. A functional web scraping system for collecting job posting data.
 2. A trained machine learning model capable of analyzing job requirements.
-3. A resume enhancement system that can generate optimized resumes.
+3. A resume enhancement system that can generate optimized resumes enhancements based on current job market needs.
 4. A user-friendly interface for resume submission and retrieval.
 5. Improved job application success rates for users of the ResumeEnhancer system.